CorneliaKelinske/The_Brogrammer/posts/2022/10-11-graphql_subscription_setup.md

 As in most cases, it is worth checking out the [hex.docs](https://hexdocs.pm/absinthe/subscriptions.html) first.
 Based on those and on what I have learned in the course, plus some personal experience, I have come up with the following steps for the basic setup:

-First, we need to add some dependencies (if we are running an app as described in 2. above, we'll already have those):
+First, we need to add some dependencies to `mix.exs` (if we are running an app as described in 2. above, we'll already have those):

 ```elixir
 {:absinthe, "~> 1.6"},